Social Justice

 Silent Witness Commemorates Lives Lost

 For over a decade, UUFHC has been known as the church on Rt.
 22 that houses the Silent Witnesses, raising the awareness of our entire community about the tragedies of domestic violence.
-This year, however, because of COVID-19, we will not be holding a ceremony.
-Anyone is welcome to drive into the parking lot and sit for a moment of silence in reverence to the lives lost.
+We honor these victims every October.
+You are more than welcome to join us for a moment of silence in reverence to the lives lost.

 UUFHC has prominently displayed the Silent Witness figures for 18 years.
 A grant for the project was funded by Harford Community College at that time.
 Since then, the figures have been displayed outside the church during the month of October which is Domestic Violence Awareness month.